 “How…how is this possible?”
 I mumbled, while stepping back from the glass, staring at the Earth and surrounding distant stars hanging in the remoteness of space.
 I looked around the room again somewhat nervously, rubbing my thumb and forefinger together, as I often did when I become nervous, for I did not feel that I was alone.
 I could clearly sense someone or something watching me.

 “Hello…Is anyone there?”
-I asked, and a voice spoke suddenly to me.
+I asked out loud, and a voice spoke suddenly to me.

 “Hello!?”
-I apprehensively responded while spinning around, searching for the source of the voice as I rubbed my fingers together more quickly.
+I apprehensively responded while spinning around fully, searching for the source of the voice as I rubbed my fingers together more quickly.

 “Who are you?”
 I asked bewildered.
 My heart starting to race faster.
 I felt a panic-attack coming on.